rathishsekhar/Custom_TFIDF_Implementation/README.md

 The project structure is organized as follows:

-├── notebooks/
+├── notebooks \
-│   ├── CountVectorizer.ipynb
+│─├── CountVectorizer.ipynb \
-├── README.md
+├── README.md \
-├── requirements.txt
+├── requirements.txt \
-└── LICENSE
+└── LICENSE \

 # Data
+No external data has been used.
+A sentence corpus has been creted within the CountVectorize.ipynb and used.
+So all data will be found within the jupyter notebook

 # Setup